-This capability is enabled by the transmission of a 4 octet OPTION_LQ_BASE_TIME option with each Leasequery reply sent as the result of a previous Active Leasequery.
-The requestor will typically keep track of the highest base-time received from a particular DHCPv6 server over an Active Leasequery connection, and in the event that the requestor finds it necessary (for whatever reason) to reestablish an Active Leasequery connection to that DHCPv6 server, the requestor will place this highest base-time value into a OPTION_LQ_START_TIME option in the new Active Leasequery request.
+This capability is enabled by the transmission of an OPTION LO BASE TIME option with each Leasequery reply sent as the result of a previous Active Leasequery.
+The requestor will typically keep track of the highest base-time received from a particular DHCPv6 server over an Active Leasequery connection, and in the event that the requestor finds it necessary (for whatever reason) to reestablish an Active Leasequery connection to that DHCPv6 server, the requestor will place this highest base-time value into an OPTION_LQ_START_TIME option in the new Active Leasequery request.